naoshibaikyu/wilyswarriors/CR_S1_PIEASS_ACT2.md

 HornetAnnoyed: How do we know if it's treasure then?!

 Magma: For one, the map did say Treasure, but we don't know what's exactly in it!
 Look at it this way, if there's real treasure we hit the jackpot!
-But if it's a trap, then it's another exciting fight!
+But if it's a trap, then it's another exciting fight for our survival!
+Yarr!!!

-HornetGlare: Yeah but we'll gain nothing out of this if there's no real treasure!
-How this you find this map?!
+HornetGlare: What a fucking waste of time then!!
+Where did you even get this rubbish map?

 Magma: The internet!
+I was looking at Moogle Earth and found out there's something in the great Robotropolis Sea called "Treasure Warehouse".
+There has to be treasure I tell you!!

-HornetGlare: What is wrong with you?!
+HornetGlare: ...
+What is wrong with you?!

-Magma: :3c
+MagmaAnnoyed: What?

-Hornet: ...
+HornetAngry: ...

 **To be continued...**